dekoning-lab/wfes/readme.md

 For example:
 ```
-wfes N 1000 s 0.001 u 1e-8 v 1e-8 h 0.5
+wfes N 1000 s 0.001 u 1e-8 v 1e-8 d 0.5
 1000,0.001,1e-8,1e-8,0.5,0.995,0.005,10.0038,396.511,200
 ```

-## Summary
+The output format is dictated by the convenience of producing tables.

+# Method

-​Given the effective population size, the selection coefficient, the forward and backward mutation rates (into and out of the mutant allele, respectively), and the dominance coefficient, WFES first builds the appropriate Wright-Fisher probability transition matrix.
-Since this matrix will have a lot of near-zero values in it, we may ask it to truncate these to zero for a reduction in memory and runtime, but a loss in accuracy (see Table 1 of the manuscript).
-Given a truncation threshold, WFES will consider all matrix entries under the threshold to be zero.
-We recommend a maximum truncation value of 1e-10.
+​Given the effective population size, the selection coefficient, the forward and backward mutation rates, and the dominance coefficient, `WFES` first builds the appropriate Wright-Fisher probability transition matrix.
+It then solves for exact long-term behaviors of the model using sparse direct linear solver.

-The selection coefficient "s" and dominance coefficient "h" are related to the fitnesses of the alleles as follows.
+The selection coefficient `s` and dominance coefficient `d` are related to the fitnesses of the alleles as follows:

 Genotype | Fitness
 ---- | ----
 AA | 1+s
-Aa | 1+sh
+Aa | 1+sd
 aa | 1

-Once the Wright Fisher transition matrix has been computed, WFES will compute the 1) first row of the corresponding fundamental matrix and 2) the entire absorption probability matrix.
-Using these, properties of the Markov Chain are computed (for further details, see Online Methods of the manuscript).
-These properties are all dependent on the assumption that the allele entered the population as a single copy.
-They are:
+`WFES` solves for the following statistics of the model:

 - The probability of extinction of the allele
 - The probability of fixation of the allele